-There are so many ways beer changed history, you have to wonders what kind of world we would live in if the vital, hoppy nectar had never been invented.
-From the earliest civilizations to the modern day, beer has had a major impact on the trajectory of history.
+There are so many ways beer changed history, you have to wonder what kind of world we would live in if the vital, hoppy nectar had never been invented.
+From the earliest civilizations to modern society, beer has had a major impact on the trajectory of history.
 Read on for a deeper understanding of how and why the carbonated delight changed the world.

 The Code of Urukagina is often cited as the first legal code in history.
-It dates to 2300 BC, and in it, beer is prescribed as a central unit of payment and penance for civilization.
+It dates to 2300 BCE, and in it, beer is prescribed as a central unit of payment and penance for civilization.
 And so, in the very first instance of written law and order in civilization, beer was currency.
-Perhpas traditional isn't always wrong.

 Drinking Beer Saved Humanity In The Middle Ages